svtk/AtomicKotlinCourse/Functional Programming/Member References/Exercise 1/task.md

 `Habitat`.

 The `main()` starter code creates a `List<Pet>`.
-Using `filter()` together with member references, implement three functions `liveOnLand`, `liveInWater` and `areAmphibious` that discover which pets in the list live on land, in the water, or are amphibious accordingly.
-Lastly, use `partition()` to implement the `partAmphibious` function that divides the pets into those that are amphibious and those that are not.
+Using `filter()` together with member references, implement three functions `livesOnLand()`, `livesInWater()` and `areAmphibious()` that discover which pets in the list live on land, in the water, or are amphibious.
+Lastly, use `partition()` to implement the `partitionAmphibious()` function that divides the pets into those that are amphibious and those that are not.